 - Contrast sensitivity: very close to a monofocal lens, especially with non-diffractive EDOFs like Vivity.

-- Reading: phone-sized text usually possible; small print, dim restaurant menus or pill bottle dosing — readers usually needed.
+- Reading: phone-sized text usually possible; small print, dim menus or pill-bottle dosing — readers usually needed.

 The mini-monovision trick: setting the non-dominant eye 0.5–0.75D myopic with an EDOF can extend the near range so that most patients are spectacle-free for everyday near tasks too — without the halos of a trifocal.
 This is now a very common UK private practice setup for screen-heavy professionals.